gugarosa/py4research/README.md

 ## Support

 It is inevitable to make mistakes or create some bugs.
-If there is any problem or concern, we will be available at this repository or gustavo.rosa@unesp.br.
+If there is any problem or concern, we will be available at this repository.

 ---